AdrianMaina/my-duka-backend/README.md

 💳 M-Pesa Integration Testing
 To test M-Pesa callbacks locally, you need to expose your local server:

-- Download and run ngrok;
+- Download and run ngrok:
 ./ngrok http 8000

 - Get the public URL: